 Private sector member nominations are solicited from the general purpose business organization in the location that will be represented.
 These nominations are forwarded to the Local Elected Official representing that jurisdiction for concurrence.
 Upon concurrence, the nomination is forwarded to the CLEO for consideration for appointment to the Board.
-Nominations were solicited for organized labor representatives with representatives in the region.
-Nominations received were forwarded to the CLEO for consideration for appointment to the Board.
-The local area had 2 representatives who also operated apprenticeship programs.
+Nominations are solicited for organized labor representatives with representatives in the region.
+Nominations received are forwarded to the CLEO for consideration for appointment to the Board.
+The local area has 2 representatives who are affiliated with apprenticeship programs.